-Chicken with 40 cloves of garlic is a classic for one reason—it’s damn good.
+Chicken with 40 cloves of garlic is a recipe classic simply because it’s damn good.
+Although there are countless iterations, this is the best we’ve ever had.
 Using chicken thighs ensures the meat remains juicy.
 Using our trick for quickly peeling garlic makes it hassle free.

 You’ve heard of chicken with 40 cloves of garlic.
 So you’re probably wondering why you should try this recipe instead of any of the hundreds and hundreds of other chicken with 40 cloves of garlic recipes in existence.
 Perhaps you ought to let those who’ve made this recipe answer that question.
 Take a look at their comments beneath the recipe.
 We’re pretty certain they speak volumes.
 Wanna sneak peek?
 “If you love roasted chicken and sweet, nutty, soft, and sticky roasted garlic, you’ll love this recipe.”
 “Pure perfection.”
 “Everyone—kids and adults—loved this dish.”
 “I thought the recipe was going to be labor-intensive, but boy, was I wrong!”
 That’s what folks are saying about this particular chicken with 40 cloves of garlic recipe.
 This recipe has been updated.
 Originally published February 15, 2016.–Renee Schettler Rossi